 3rd Game Idea: “Animal Game”

 You may find there are so many fun and different ways to interact and play with your toddler safely at home.
-As a new mom and now having a growing toddler at home, I love interacting and noticing all the different stages of learning that their little minds go through.
-Doing these every day life learning experiences can make a positive outcome for you as a parent with your growing toddler.
+As a new mom and now have a growing toddler at home, I love interacting and noticing all the different stages of learning that their little minds go through.
+Doing these everyday life learning experiences can make a positive outcome for you as a parent with your growing toddler.

 -Brittnie Bossman (Bravo Employee)